 This cake was simply DELICIOUS and I will definitely be making it again!
 My thanks to The Chicken Lady for her wonderful chocolate cake recipe.
 It truly made my Valentines treat a success!

 CONFESSION TIME: The reason I used both frozen and fresh berries in the topping is I only had one 14 oz. bag of the frozen diced unsweetened berries in my freezer.
 I thought that would make enough frosting.
 But 1½ c. cream and those berries didn’t make enough frosting to frost the sides of the cake!
-So I had to whip up a little more frosting real quick with another cup of cream and berries.
-And I had also bought a pint of fresh berries for other uses (thank goodness!) so I was able to whip up the extra topping without having to run to the grocery store).
+So I had to whip up a little more frosting real quick with another cup of cream and berries, so the last batch of frosting had to be made with what fresh berries I had on hand.